-Students may withdraw from a course(s) with a grade of "W" between the end of the drop period and prior to the end of the 12th week of the semester (16-week classes) or sixth week of the session (8-week classes).
-Provided a Withdrawal form is received no later than Friday of the 12th week of the semester or sixth week of a session, no punitive grade will be issued.
+Students may withdraw from a course(s) with a grade of "W" between the end of the drop period and prior to the Friday of the 12th week of the semester (16-week classes), the Friday of the sixth week of the session (8-week classes), or Friday of third week of a four-week session.
+If a Withdrawal form is submitted on or before these Friday's, no punitive grade will be issued.
 Students do not receive grade points for Withdraw (W) grades, but a notation appears on the transcript.
 Financial liability is not reduced when a student withdraws from a course.